Classical Verification of Quantum Computations in Linear Time: Quantum Computation Verification: Problem Set-up

 \subsection{Existing Gadget-assisted Verification Protocol}

 As reviewed in the introduction, to prove Theorem \ref{thm:mainf}, we make use of an existing quantum computation verification protocol \cite{FKD} where the server initially holds states

 where each of $\theta^{(1)}\cdots \theta^{(L)}$ is uniformly independently random from $\{0,1\cdots 7\}$, and is known by the client.
-We formalize it as a theorem. \begin{thm}[\cite{FKD}] There exists a quantum computation verification protocol that, for any quantum circuit $C$, take $L=O(|C|)$, initially the server holds \eqref{eq:24} where $\theta^{(1)}\cdots \theta^{(L)}$ are all independently random from $\{0,1\cdots 7\}$ and known by the client, and: \begin{itemize} \item It has completeness $\frac{9}{10}$; \item It has soundness $\frac{1}{10}$; \item The time complexity is $O(|C|)$. \end{itemize}
+We formalize it as a theorem. \begin{thm}[\cite{FKD}] There exists a quantum computation verification protocol such that, for any quantum circuit $C$, take $L=O(|C|)$, initially the server holds \eqref{eq:24} where $\theta^{(1)}\cdots \theta^{(L)}$ are all independently random from $\{0,1\cdots 7\}$ and known by the client, and the protocol only uses classical interactions later, and it satisfies: \begin{itemize} \item It has completeness $\frac{9}{10}$; \item It has soundness $\frac{1}{10}$; \item The time complexity is $O(|C|)$. \end{itemize}

-\end{thm} Based on this protocol, what we need to do is to construct a protocol for remote preparation of gadgets \eqref{eq:24}.
+\end{thm} The parameters needed could be obtained by choosing suitable parameters in the constructions and statements in \cite{FKD}\footnote{In fact, the construction of \cite{FKD} has perfect completeness; we do not need it here.}.
+Based on this protocol, what we need to do is to construct a protocol for remote preparation of gadgets \eqref{eq:24}.
 We formalize the notion of remote state preparation with verifiability (RSPV) for \eqref{eq:24}, as follows.